HabibAliAtFolio3/RotatoryWheel/README.md

 wheel.rotateWheelByOffset = 0.1 //due to image size some time you have to tweak this offset when semi circle mode is selected wheel.reloadView()

-and implent these two delegates func wheelDidChangeValue (newValue: String) {
+and implement these two delegates func wheelDidChangeValue (newValue: String) {
   print ("changed value to \(newValue)")
 }